 Graffiti is usually viewed nowadays as a modern scourge, a blight on buildings and highway overpasses in our cities that should be eradicated.
 However, the urge to leave your mark for posterity is nothing new, as ancient Greek graffiti carved into the Temple of Abu Simbel in Egypt clearly shows.

 Ancient Greece and ancient Egypt were intertwined in many ways, starting millennia ago as Greek mercenaries were hired to fight for the pharaohs, culminating in the installation of Macedonia’s Ptolemaic dynasty on the throne of Egypt.

-And many Greeks of that time were clearly literate, even including the soldiers of fortune who traveled to Egypt, since they left their names and historical descriptions of their campaigns on temples and other buildings.
+Many Greeks of that time were clearly literate, even including the soldiers of fortune who traveled to Egypt since they left their names and historical descriptions of their campaigns on temples and other buildings.

 Graffiti reveals the footprint of the Greeks in ancient Egypt

 On the imposing statue of Rameses II at Abu Simbel, Greek words and names can be seen clearly even today, millennia after they were left there.

 The statue for the great Egyptian leader, who was also known as the “Governor of the Two Lands,” bears clear ancient graffiti referring to the military campaign fought by Egyptian King Pesmatik II in 593 BC in Nubia.
 His fighting forces consisted of both Egyptian and Greek soldiers, who were led by commanders from each of these lands.

 The Egyptian soldiers were led by an officer named Ahmose, who the Greeks called “Amasis,” while the Greek soldiers were led by an officer called “Botasimto,,” but this name appears to be a Greek distortion of the Egyptian name “Ba-de-Sema-Tawy,” meaning “The gift of the two lands.”